google/fuchsiaware/README.md

 This extension recognizes Fuchsia-specific artifacts in the Fuchsia Git-based source repository and adds links and references to help navigate them.

-* Converts fuchsia comonent URLs (beginning with the `fuchsia-pkg` scheme), in any file, to links that open the component's manifest source (either `.cml` or `.cmx`).
+* Converts fuchsia component URLs (beginning with the `fuchsia-pkg` scheme), in any file, to links that open the component's manifest source (either `.cml` or `.cmx`).

 ![example-links](images/preview-links.png)